 Basics of the Clean Air Act

 The Clean Air Act (CAA) has major impacts on the environment, human health, and the economy.
-In 2015, the Environmental Protection Agency (EPA) issued the Clean Power Plan under the CAA, establishing the first-ever national limits to reduce carbon emissions from power plants.
-Following rollbacks in CAA regulation and compliance under the Trump administration, some of which took place in response to COVID-19, the new administration has highlighted the goal of addressing clean air and carbon issues will be high in agency priorities.
+Following rollbacks in CAA regulation and compliance under the Trump administration, some of which took place in response to COVID-19, the new administration has highlighted that the goal of addressing clean air and carbon issues will be high in agency priorities.
+The EPA is now working on its third attempt at regulating greenhouse gases under the Clean Air Act.

 As the regulations under the CAA continue to be at the center of developments in environmental law, this session explores both the foundations and real-world examples of the CAA.
 Our expert faculty will dive into: